dishsoftware/cmagneto/SeedProject/packaging/@resources/IFW/README.md

 - If a registered item provides `WINDOWS_ICON`, CMagneto installs that icon asset and points the shortcut at it.
 - Otherwise the shortcut uses the target file's default associated icon.
 - ZIP packages do not create Start Menu entries.
+- On Windows 11, the Start Menu UI may flatten a folder that contains only one shortcut and show that shortcut as if it were placed at the Start Menu root.
+This is a shell presentation behavior; the underlying Start Menu filesystem layout still uses the configured directory.

 Recommended split: